Mark Rowell

 Mark Rowell (born 9 September 1973) is an English former cricketer.
 He was a right-handed batsman and a right-arm medium-pace bowler who played for Oxfordshire.
 He was born in Carlisle.

 Rowell, who made a single appearance in both the Minor Counties Championship and the Minor Counties Trophy in 2002, made a single List A appearance in the same year, against Lancashire CB.
 From the lower order, he scored 5 runs.

 Rowell bowled 5 overs in the match, taking figures of 2-26.

-Mark Eugene Rowell (born 13 March 1963) is an American citizen.
-Born in Hot Springs, Arkansas where he grew up poor.
-Lived with his grandmother until 6th grade when he was placed into a Christian based children's home.
-Ran away at 13.
-He attended school where he was an 'A' student but had to drop out in order to work and support himself.
-When he was 16 he hitchhiked across the southern route of the U.S. to California then up to Washington state.
-He negotiated a job with a construction company in Bakersfield, CA. He operated heavy equipment and drove an 18 wheeler locally hauling 40' cotton bales from the fields to the plant.